LarissaPortillo/Inflorescence/README.md

 DELETE | /api/v1/flor/:id | delete a flower product|

 ## Approach Taken
+So, I mostly followed the code from our Pokemon project to implement the 7 required routes.
+For the login and sign up routes I looked for outside resources.
+Specifically [this][2] youtube video was helpful in understanding the logic behind sign up and login routes.

 ## Unsolved Problems
 ***
-As of now the cart routes are commented out because I was not able to complete the functionality of such a feature.
+As of now the cart routes are not implemented because I was not able to complete the functionality of such a feature.

 ## User Stories